-74Ritchie and Dowlatabadi, "Divest from the carbon bubble?
+&lt;sup>115Ritchie and Dowlatabadi, "Divest from the carbon bubble?
 Reviewing the implications and limitations of fossil fuel divestment for institutional investors".

-75Bond, "To stay or to leave: The moral dilemma of divestment of South African assets".
+&lt;sup>116Bond, "To stay or to leave: The moral dilemma of divestment of South African assets".

-"To reach such a variety of groups and concerns we connected our fight with theirs, talking about their issues as well as our own.
-Our fight for climate justice is tied with racial justice, with environmental justice, with patriarchy and class struggle.
-This is the larger story we are telling and social media is a megaphone we use to connect the dots."
-[CITE]
+with racial justice, with environmental justice, with patriarchy and class struggle.
+This is the larger story we are telling and social media is a megaphone we use to connect the $\rm dots.^{117}$

 While they have contemporary expression, these ideas are not new.
 In a speech with a surprising degree of relevance to the fossil fuel divestment movement, Martin Luther King Jr. emphasized the need for an "international coalition of socially aware forces" able to "form a solid, united movement, non-violently conceived and carried through, so that pressure can be brought to bear on capital and government power structures concerned, from both sides of the problem at once".
 King goes on to discuss efforts to coordinate an economic embargo campaign against the apartheid government of South Africa.
 Perhaps the most fundamental tension and axis of disagreement in contemporary environmental and climate change activism is whether each movement can succeed as a reform movement, as a radical movement, as both, or neither.
-Groups engaged in environmentalist activity must therefore find ways to mediate between activists who disagree on these questions, whether by fragmenting and requiring a particular perspective from their members or by 'agreeing to disagree' while pursuing commonly-desirable objectives.
+Groups engaged in environmental activism must therefore find ways to mediate between participants who disagree on these questions, whether by fragmenting and requiring a particular perspective from their members or by 'agreeing to disagree' while pursuing commonly-desirable objectives.